closeio/making.close.com/_posts/2023-06-15-native-enums-or-check-constraints-in-postgresql/index.md

 Let's go through each of these commands in more detail:

-- First, drop the previous `CHECK` constraint.
+- Drop the previous `CHECK` constraint.
 This is a `O(1)` operation.
 Nice and quick!
+- Migrate the data, to make it conform to the new constraint you are going to create.
+(If you are just dropping a value from the set of possible values, this can also be done before dropping the original constraint.)
-- Then, create the constraint in the new form you need, but with `NOT VALID`.
+- Create the constraint in the new form you need, but with `NOT VALID`.
 This is also an `O(1)` operation: the constraint will not be enforced for existing rows, but it will be enforced for rows being created or updated.
-- After that, we can run `VALIDATE CONSTRAINT` to make sure all rows are good.
+- Run `VALIDATE CONSTRAINT` to make sure all rows are good.
 The validation command acquires a more permissive lock, the `SHARE UPDATE EXCLUSIVE` lock, which allows concurrent updates to the table: basically, only schema changes and vacuum operations are blocked while validating a `CHECK` constraint.

 ## Conclusion